 - Mr. Hot Stuff – My one and only.

 - Miss Sassy – My youngest daughter.
-Worked as a senior supervisor at a customer service call center, and helped the company open and train employees at their new call center in Hong Kong.
+Worked as a senior supervisor at a customer service call center and helped the company open and train employees at their new call center in Hong Kong.
 She served an LDS church mission in Irvine, California, came home from there and jumped right into school at LDS Business College.
 Her heart was quickly claimed by Mr. Fun.
 They are married and have a baby girl.
 These grandkids just pass my heart around among each other.
+Update: They now have 3 kids – 2 girls and a boy.
+They keep their parents hopping.
+When she isn’t hugging her kiddos, she makes the most amazing cakes.

 - Casi – It’s Gaelic for brave, and I think it’s very brave for a 15 year-old girl to leave all that is familiar and come to a place with an unfamiliar language and culture to attend school for 9 months.
 Casi is our exchange student from Germany.
 She returned home in June of 2014 and we miss her so much.
 She’s getting on with school and her family back in Germany though and we still pray for her right along with the rest of our kids, wherever they all may be.